JoshChuaYiJie/JoshChuaYiJie.github.io/_posts/2025-03-19-thought-on-ocs-infantry.md

 ## E﻿x Cocoon (I)

 F﻿irst time we were sent out to the fields.
 First night in we were given a ET-blade and stick to dig a shellscrape (a human sized hole).
 NOBODY slept since our shellscrape was never enough.
 Next day, woke up and used our compass to navigate tekong and did some firefights.\
 M﻿y most fond memory of Cocoon (I) was the PIT (pressure inumerent training), how it played out was unforgettable...
-Mid march back to the ferry terminal, we have already walke
+Mid march back to the ferry terminal, we have already walked